-Over at Gays with Kids, award-winning journalist E. J. Graff (herself a lesbian mom) is “Talking with Kids of Gay Parents.”
+Over at Gays with Kids, award-winning journalist E. J. Graff (herself a lesbian mom) is “Talking with Grown Kids of Gay Parents.”
 She offers 10 smart tips for us parents, based on feedback from grown kids of gay and lesbian parents.
-Her piece brings to mind Abigail Garner’s 2005 book Families Like Mine: Children of Gay Parents Tell It Like It Is, which I’ve long recommended.
+Her piece brings to mind Abigail Garner’s 2004 book Families Like Mine: Children of Gay Parents Tell It Like It Is, which I’ve long recommended.
 Two of the points highlighted by both Graff and Garner that I’ve found particularly useful are, first, that kids of LGBTQ parents having a “coming out” process about their families; and second, that many don’t identify “allies,” but rather as “culturally queer,” even if not LGBTQ themselves.
 (The phrase “culturally queer, erotically straight” was coined by advocate Stefan Lynch, the first director of COLAGE.)
 There’s much more, so go have a read.

 The above inspired me to compile a list of other good resources by and about children (young and old) of LGBTQ parents: